Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/README.md

-   --ipcpath               Filename for IPC socket/pipe within the datadir (explicit paths escape it) --http                  Enable the HTTP-RPC server --http.port value       HTTP-RPC server listening port (default: 8550) --signersecret value    A file containing the (encrypted) master seed to encrypt Clef data, e.g. keystore credentials and ruleset hash
+   --ipcpath               Filename for IPC socket/pipe within the datadir (explicit paths escape it) --http                  Enable the HTTP-RPC server --http.port value       HTTP-RPC server listening port (default: 8550) --signersecret value    A file containing the (encrypted) master seed to encrypt Cryptomines-Clef data, e.g. keystore credentials and ruleset hash
    --4bytedb-custom value  File used for writing new 4byte-identifiers submitted via API (default: "./4byte-custom.json") --auditlog value        File used to emit audit logs.
 Set to "" to disable (default: "audit.log") --rules value           Path to the rule file to auto-authorize requests with --stdio-ui              Use STDIN/STDOUT as a channel for an external UI.
-This means that an STDIN/STDOUT is used for RPC-communication with a e.g. a graphical user interface, and can be used when Clef is started by an external process.
+This means that an STDIN/STDOUT is used for RPC-communication with a e.g. a graphical user interface, and can be used when Cryptomines-Clef is started by an external process.
-   --stdio-ui-test         Mechanism to test interface between Clef and UI.
+   --stdio-ui-test         Mechanism to test interface between Cryptomines-Clef and UI.
 Requires 'stdio-ui'.
    --advanced              If enabled, issues warnings instead of rejections for suspicious requests.
 Default off --suppress-bootwarn     If set, does not show the warning during boot --help, -h              show help